I’m so glad you’re here!

 I may know a lot about personal development and perfectionism but I’m not your average expert.
 I love making self-help relatable and openly share the ups and downs of my own personal development journey so you can see what works and what doesn’t.
 And so you know you’re not alone!

-I’m 27 and live in my hometown of Brisbane, Australia with my boyfriend Steve.
+I’m 28 and live in my hometown of Brisbane, Australia with my partner Steve.
 We’ve been together since we were 16 and bought our first house together last year.
 We’re getting a Samoyed puppy soon and to say we’re excited would be an understatement.